Mustard seed futures fall on low spot demand

-New Delhi, Feb 6 (PTI) Mustard seed prices fell 1.08 per cent to Rs 3,938 per quintal in futures trade Wednesday as speculators indulged in trimming positions amid subdued cues from the physical markets.
-At the National Commodity and Derivatives Exchange, mustard seed for April declined by Rs 43, or 1.08 per cent, to Rs 3,938 per quintal with an open interest of 17,050 lots.
-Mustard seed for May was also trading down by Rs 47, or 1.7 per cent, at Rs 3,981 per quintal with an open interest of 1,550 lots.
+New Delhi, Dec 17 (PTI) Mustard seed prices fell by 0.34 per cent to Rs 4,071 per quintal in futures trade Monday as speculators were indulged in trimming their positions amid subdued cues from the physical markets.
+At the National Commodity and Derivatives Exchange, mustard seed for December declined by Rs 14, or 0.34 per cent, to Rs 4,071 per quintal having an open interest of 8,470 lots.
+Mustard seed for January, next year, was also trading down by Rs 14, or 0.35 per cent, to Rs 3,998 per quintal, in an open interest of 34,350 lots.
 Marketmen attributed the persistent weakness in the prices to cutting down of positions by participants amid weak trend at the spot markets on ample stocks.
-PTI ADI RVKRVK
+PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today